Connect

 Jobs and Employers in Northeast Calgary

-For many people, one of the most significant factors for determining where someone will live is employment prospects.
-And with a projected job growth rate of 6.1% in 2021, Calgary has one of the healthiest employment rates in the country.
-In fact, over 143 major companies have headquarters based in Calgary—the highest concentration of head offices located in Canada.
-Many of these major companies are based in Northeast Calgary, giving workers even greater employment opportunities.
+For many people, employment prospects are among the most significant factors for determining where to live.
+The growing economy in Calgary is projected to see continued growth over the decade to come, bolstered by a burgeoning tech industry and the many companies based here.
+Almost 200 major companies have headquarters in Calgary—one of the highest concentrations of head offices in Canada.
+Many of these major companies are based in Northeast Calgary, giving workers more employment opportunities.

-Just a 15-minute drive from Downtown Calgary, Northeast Calgary is a short enough distance where many residents could easily commute into the city.
-That said, there are many businesses within the confines of Northeast Calgary without having to cross AB-1.
+Just a 15-minute drive from Downtown Calgary, Northeast Calgary is close enough to enable quick commutes to the rest of the city.
+That said, there are many businesses within the confines of Northeast Calgary.

 Other major companies with headquarters just a short commute for Northeast Calgary residents include: